SwedbankPay/developer.swedbankpay.com/payments/swish/after-payment.md

 }
 ```

-_Operation_ `redirect-app-swish` is only returned when using in-app flows.
+The `operation` `redirect-app-swish` is only returned when using in-app flows.

 The payment now contains a sale transaction with the status (state)
 `AwaitingActivity`